LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

   - I suggest to create a new directory, for your .Rmd files saved in subdirectories, directly in your workflowr project’s working directory (and not in directory “analysis”).
-      - For example: create folder “codeRmd” in the same directory as folder “code”.
+      - For example: create folder “code-Rmd” in the same directory as folder “code”.

 ### Briefly about package functions